-Example of annual fees and costs
+Example of annual fees and costs for the Fund

-This table gives an example of how the fees and costs for this product can affect your investment over a one-year period.1 You should use this table to compare this product with other managed investment products.
+This table gives an example of how the ongoing annual fees and costs for this product can affect your investment over a one-year period.
+You should use this table to compare this product with other managed investment schemes.

-Example: balance of \$50,000 w rith a contribution of \$5,000 during the year Fee Amount How and when paid Contribution fee Nil For every additional \$5,000 you put in, you will be charged \$0.
-And, for every \$50,000 you have base management fee; plusFund expenses the GAV, comprising: in the Fund, you will be charged \$650 each year. ^{1,2,3,4} the base management fee of 0.6% per annum of the GAV; and costs and expenses, estimated to be 0.18% per annum of the GAV.
-EQUALS cost of the Fund If you had an investment of \$50,000 at the beginning of the year and you put in an additional \$5,000 during that year, you would be charged fees of from: \$650 and \$715 ^{1,2,3,4} What it costs you will depend on the investment option you choose and the fees you negotiate.
+EXAMPLE BALANCE OF \$50,000 WITH A CONTRIBUTION OF \$5,000 DURING YEAR Contribution Fees Nil For every additional \$5,000 you put in, you will be charged \$0.
+PLUS Management fees and costs 1.02% of Unit Price NAV based on the year to 30 June 2022 And , for every \$50,000 you have in the Fund, you will be charged or have deducted from your investment \$510 each year.
+PLUS Performance fees 0.31% of Unit Price NAV based on the average performance fee accrued over the five years to 30 June 2022 And , you will be charged or have deducted from your investment \$155 in performance fees each year.
+PLUS Transaction costs 0.95% of Unit Price NAV based on the year to 30 June 2022 And , you will be charged or have deducted from your investment \$475 in transaction costs each year.
+EQUALS Cost of the Fund If you had an investment of \$50,000 at the beginning of the year and you put in an additional \$5,000 during that year, you would be charged fees and costs in the range of: \$1,140 and \$1,254 What it costs you will depend on the fees you negotiate.